nopal-fz/SQL-Generator-with-Gemini/README.md

 Your feedback is invaluable!
 If you have suggestions or want to contribute:
 1. Fork the repo and submit a pull request.
 2. Open an issue for bug reports or feature requests.
-3. Share your thoughts directly with me on [LinkedIn](https://linkedin.com/your-profile) (replace with your actual link).
+3. Share your thoughts directly with me on [LinkedIn](www.linkedin.com/in/naufal-faiz-nugraha-867534292)

 ---